Board of Directors

 Doug McMullin, President

-Dr. McMullin met Willey Mackey (see Recuperative Care page) in 2016 at a conference in Washington, DC - a life changing event that changed his perspective on the homeless.
-"I realized this could be me, or one of my family..... all it takes is some financial mistakes and one good illness, and if you don't have a family network - you are on the street."
+Dr. McMullin met Willey Mackey (see Medical Respite page) in a life-changing 2016 conference in Washington, DC which altered his perspective on homelessness.
+"I realized this could be me, or one of my family... all it takes are some financial mistakes and one good illness, and if you don't have a family network, you are on the street."

 As a part of the Shasta Community HOPE program, Dr. McMullin visited patients experiencing homelessness in their camps and on the street.
 It is clear that most struggle with some disability and do not wish to be on the street.
 With other concerned community members, Pathways to Housing was formed as a Redding-based non-profit organization incorporating the values of compassionate service and individual self-reliance.
 He is happy to work with amazing individuals and leaders in our community to help people rebuild their lives.